UCR-Robotics/ee144/docs/logistics.rst

 - Email: hteng007@ucr.edu
 - Office Hour: Fri 11am-12pm at WCH 109

-Please feel free to contact me if you have any questions/concerns.
+Please **feel free** to contact me if you have any questions/concerns.
+There is no stupid questions.

 Communications
 --------------

-Please consider reaching out to me in the following preferred order.
+Please consider reaching out to me in the following preferred order, regarding technical issues.

 1. **Office Hour**.
 Please wisely use the time at office hour, where I can give detailed explainations.